luthraprerna/helloworld/_posts/2025-11-21-first-blog.md

 The world is massive, with billions of people - each with different traits, upbringing, psychology, wiring, and influences.
 Yet somehow, everyone is expected to follow the **exact same script**.

-I once asked a professor (a very famous one: name),
+I once asked a professor (a very famous one; I’ll share the name after getting permission),
 **“Sir, what’s unique about people who are creative and innovative?”**
 He said, **“Pagal hote hain thode.”**
 *(Translation: “They’re a little crazy.”)*